f5se/bigip-gatewayapi-docs/docs/quick-start/parameters.md

 ```

-BIG-IP's `password` for admin is stored in a separate `Secret` type resource for secure consideration.
+BIG-IP's `password` for admin is stored in a separate `Secret` type resource for security concern.

-### Part 2: bigip-kubernetes-gateway-configmap
+## Part 2: bigip-kubernetes-gateway-configmap

 ```yaml
 ---